|Born||James Chafungamoyo Makamba|

 On February 9, 2004, while Zimbabwe was facing it's worst economic decline, Makamba was arrested during a financial crackdown that targeted dozens of businessmen alleged to have externalized foreign currency.
 The offence that he was charged with was that he had changed foreign currency on the parallel market instead of taking this money to the bank and have it changed at the official rate of exchange.

 He spent more than 6 months in custody and was denied bail more than 13 times.

-It was rumoured that when Makamba fled Zimbabwe in 2005, it was not just for the business persecution, but that he had had an affair with the First Lady, Grace Mugabe.
-This has been cited as the reason he has remained in exile even after being despecified in 2009.
+It was rumored that when Makamba fled Zimbabwe in 2005, it was not just for the business persecution, but that he had had an affair with the former First Lady, Grace Mugabe.
+This was cited as the reason he remained in exile even after being freed in 2009.

-In December 2013 Zimbabwe’s Justice and Legal Affairs Minister Emmerson Mnangagwa said Makamba was free to return to Zimbabwe as there was no need for him to be in exile.
-"Zimbabwe is a peaceful country and everyone is welcome to come but if there is something wrong he (Mr Makamba) did then maybe he would be afraid to come but it will be only him who knows that," he said.
+In December 2013 the then Justice and Legal Affairs Minister Emmerson Mnangagwa said Makamba was free to return to Zimbabwe as there was no need for him to be in exile.
+"Zimbabwe is a peaceful country and everyone is welcome to come but if there is something wrong he (Mr. Makamba) did then maybe he would be afraid to come but it will be only him who knows that," he said.

 It was reported that Makamba had ambitions to be Harare mayor.
-Despite winning Zanu PF primaries, he pulled out in the last elections citing business commitments.
-Previously, he failed to produce his O’ Level certificate, and was twice prevented from standing in 1996 and 1999 by Zanu PF’s decision making organ – the politburo.
+Despite winning Zanu-PF primaries, he pulled out of the elections citing business commitments.
+He had previously failed to produce his O’ Level certificate and was twice prevented from standing in 1996 and 1999 by Zanu PF’s decision making organ – the Politburo.